 The next morning we headed for Maun – the third largest city in Botswana.
 Maun is known as the gateway to the Okavango Delta.
 The name comes from the San word “maung”, which translates “the place of short reeds”.
 After an overnight in Maun we boarded small airplanes and flew low over the Delta to our safari camp – home for the next two days.

 To comply with luggage safety restrictions in the small airplanes we packed lightly leaving most of our electronics and valuables in Maun locked inside the safari truck.
-Our guides stayed behind in Maun and waited for us.
+Our guides stayed behind in Maun, waiting for us.

 “Eons ago, the Okavango River flowed into a massive Lake Makgadikgadi, now known as the Makgadikgadi Pans.
 Tectonic activity disturbed the river’s currents causing a backup that created the Okavango Delta.
 The Delta forms a complex network of over 5,000 sq. miles of waterways that sustain a large variety of flora and fauna.”